covcom/300CEM/Week_03_XML_and_Gradle/README.md

     ```

     These two are callback functions that belong to Activity class, as indicated by the `@Override` notation.
 The first method inflates the menu using menu resource 'R.menu.menu_main' which indicates the folder and xml file name.
 In the second method, we can define different actions according to which icon is being clicked.
 This is similar to our previous example where one method is capable of responding to several different button clicks.

+    > ['The onCreate method is called first, and before it finishes onCreateOptionsMenu is called.'](http://stackoverflow.com/questions/7705927/android-when-is-oncreateoptionsmenu-called-during-activity-lifecycle).
+Activity has a method [`invalidateOptionsMenu()`](https://developer.android.com/reference/android/app/Activity.html#invalidateOptionsMenu()) which declares that the 'options menu has changed, so should be recreated' i.e. the `onCreateOptionsMenu()`method will be called the next time it needs to be displayed.

     At this point, if you run the app you should have something similar to below: